Jakobg1215/jspformapi/README.md

 - Make the FormResponceEvent not need to use this.api
 - Make it so you don't have to import FormResponceEvent possibly
 - add constructors to every form
-- add the player to who send the FormResponceEvent